codestergit/omc-ios/README.md

     - Ensure that in application target build settings, Framework Search Path is set to correct location of OMC.framework.

 ### Configure Responsys

-  - Follow the Step 1, Step 3 to Step 8 configure OMC SDK from [Configure Responsys][PushRef]
+  - Follow the Step 1, Step 3 through Step 8 to configure OMC SDK from [Configure Responsys][PushRef]

-### Configure Infinity
+### Configure Oracle Infinity
-To configure Infinity, application need to have Oracle.plist.
-It contains the infinity configuration.
+To configure Infinity, application needs the Oracle.plist.
+It contains the Infinity configuration.
   - Oracle.plist
     - Download the [Oracle.plist][OraclePlistRef]
     - Drag and Drop it into your application Xcode Project.